Mexico Digital Nomad Visa Guide (2024)

 Here are the resources you could use:

-• If you are looking for more details about life in Mexico City check Peter Sentanello’s vlogs — Mexico’s Craziest City and Moving to Mexico City
+- If you are looking for more details about life in Mexico City check out Peter Sentanello’s vlogs — Mexico’s Craziest City and Moving to Mexico City.

-• By joining the Facebook group Digital Nomads México, you get access to various information shared among expats and digital nomads who live there.
+- By joining the Facebook group Digital Nomads México, you’ll be able to get access to various information shared among expats and digital nomads who live there.

-• In case you don’t know what to do while in Mexico City, Cancún, Tulum, Puerto Vallarta, or many other Mexican cities, visit the Time Out website.
-It will give you some ideas about where to go and what attractions to visit
+- If you don’t know what to do while in Mexico City, Cancún, Tulum, Puerto Vallarta, or many other Mexican cities, visit the Time Out website.
+It will give you some ideas about where to go and what attractions to visit.

 Mexico digital nomad visa guide disclaimer